Module meteor.scale

 )

-scaled_map: Map = map_to_scale.copy()
+scaled_map = map_to_scale.copy()

-scaled_map.amplitudes *= scale_factors
+scaled_map.amplitudes *= optimized_scale_factors

 if scaled_map.has_uncertainties:

-scaled_map.uncertainties *= scale_factors
+scaled_map.uncertainties *= optimized_scale_factors

 return scaled_map